Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 BivvyCUMIS Insurance Society14 days †30 days †180 days, dogs (varies)Not specified12 months †Discontinued 2023 → Spot

 One warning before you use the underwriter column as a shortcut: the same underwriter does not mean the same policy.
-USAA's pet policy and Embrace both run on the same American Modern policy chassis — yet USAA applies no accident waiting period while Embrace's own state disclosure lists 48 hours or 14 days, depending on the state.
+USAA's affinity product and direct Embrace coverage both use the American Modern PET50 chassis, but state, channel, declarations, and endorsements can change the operative terms.
 The underwriter tells you who pays claims; it does not tell you your terms.

 How to use the Index before you buy